rain-king/simplex_rs/README.md

 Notice the newline characters.

 # TO-DO
-1. Support for $\geq$ inequality contraints ($b$) not restricted to be greater than or equal than zero.
-2. Support for equality constraints.
+1. Two-phase method for other kinds of constraints.
-3. Support for minimization (two-phase method).
+1. Support for minimization.